Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/7_Smart_video_car.rst

 Type following commands in Terminal.

-1. Enter “Downloads“, (Where the Car code is located.
+1. Enter "Downloads", (Where the Car code is located.
 If your location for it is different, please enter the location in your device.)

 .. code-block:: console